BirdLogics/mcserver-scripts/scarpet/README.md

 ## t
 An alternate communication method for if chat is disabled on  server.
 Used on Minehut during the log4j incident.

+## autoview
+Automatically adjusts the render distance depending on the number of people online.